xmersad/Embedded-Linux-Practices/README.md

 ## Repository Structure

-The repository is organized into three main sections:
+The repository is organized into two main sections:

 ### 1. Embedded Linux from Scratch
 This section covers the foundational aspects of building an Embedded Linux system, including: